Major Changes to Google Ad Grants Starting January 2018: What Your Nonprofit Needs to Know

 $2 Bill Limit Has Been Lifted

 The $2 bill limit has made it hard to be competitive is many markets but that will no longer be an issue however now you will need to build campaigns that lean on a bid optimization strategy called Maximize Conversions.
 With Maximize Conversions, Google will automatically sets bids for you to maximize the potential for improved conversion volume.
-It uses machine learning to automatically adjust your bids to ensure competitiveness.
+It uses machine learning to automatically adjust your bids to ensure competitiveness, technology has been improving with time, now you can also see the paystub generator for employee payments and other to track transaction and apps for this conversions.
 This will now require ad grant accounts to setup and track meaningful conversions.
 This will require some more in-depth knowledge and integrations with your website using tools such as Google Analytics and Google Tag Manager.
 You will no longer be able to stay with in the Adwords product anymore.

 5%+ CTR or Higher